Danyc0/Society-voting-bot/README.md

 ## Contributions

 In short, patches welcome.
 If you raise a PR, I'll review it, test it, and (probably) merge it.
+If you find any bugs/problems or have any suggestions, please raise an issue.